mmariani/jdocman/tutorial/TUTORIAL.md

-The TaskMan app - as a Document Manager
+The jDocMan app - as a Document Manager
 ---------------------------------------

 By setting the APPLICATION_MODE variable, the same application can also be used to edit documents.